-- 3-month Chess King LEARN subscription, giving access to all courses available there (60 as of Nov.2018 and counting)!
+- 1-year Chess King LEARN subscription, giving access to 60+ courses available both on the website and in mobile apps!
 The courses are available in 9 European languages, sorted by category and difficulty level, and include such gems as Chess Tactics for Beginners 2.0, Chess: From Beginner to Club Player, Chess Strategy, Chess Middlegame series, several courses from CT-ART and Chess Tactics in the Opening series and more.

 - 1-year access to Lomonosov Tablebases!
 The subscription will be active for 1 year starting the date of activation at the tablebases service.

 ChessOK Aquarium 2020 offers advanced analysis functions, game commenting, searching, powerful chess trees, playing, databases and much more.

 Interactive Deep Analysis is the the most advanced chess analysis method available today.

 Infinite Analysis is more flexible than ever with analysis presets.

 Find Blunders and Game Analysis for analyzing whole games.

 You receive 1-year access to 7-piece Lomonosov endgame tablebases via the Aquarium interface or at tb7.chessok.com.